roman-milk/roman-milk.github.io/victoria-the-slut.md

+===

- ****** Victoria the Slut Ch.
-01 ****** byLifeisgood21© Victoria finally came out of the water about 10 minutes later and walked back up to us water cascading of her naked body.
+Victoria finally came out of the water about 10 minutes later and walked back up to us water cascading of her naked body.
 Steve offered her the last beer and she took several sips.
 "Feel better now?"
 He asked.

  "Much!
 Thank you."
 She replied, standing in front of them wringing the water out of her hair.